-Another interesting visualization technique inspired by exploded views is called fanning in time [GBKG04].
-This technique is different from previously mentioned techniques, because it is a temporal exploded view analogous to temporal exploded views and multiple exposure photographs.
+Another interesting visualization technique inspired by exploded views is called fanning in time [10].
+This technique is different from previously mentioned approaches, because it is a temporal exploded view analogous to temporal exploded views from illustration or multiple exposure photographs.
+In photography and digital image processing this technique is known as computer enhanced multiple exposure numerical technique (CEMENT).
 It is useful for the visualization of time-series with a relatively small number of time-steps.
 The main goal is to show all time-steps in one image similar to illustrative photographs of a skateboarder performing a certain skateboard trick.
-Figure 9 illustrates the idea of fanning in time and the correspondence to illustrative photography.
+Figure 11 illustrates the idea of fanning in time and the correspondence to illustrative photography.